JetBrains/Qodana/topics/about-qodana.md

-[//]: # (title: About Qodana)
+[//]: # (title: About Qodana IntelliJ)

 [![official project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-The Qodana linter lets you perform [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) of your codebase.
+The Qodana IntelliJ  linter lets you perform [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) of your codebase.
 It brings all the smarts from IntelliJ IDEs:

 [//]: # "list!"

-Qodana comprises two main parts: a nicely packaged GUI-less IntelliJ IDEA engine tailored for use in a CI pipeline as a typical linter tool and an interactive web-based reporting UI.
+Qodana IntelliJ comprises two main parts: a nicely packaged GUI-less IntelliJ IDEA engine tailored for use in a CI pipeline as a typical linter tool and an interactive web-based reporting UI.

 The current version [supports PHP, Java, and Kotlin for Server Side](supported-technologies.md); support for more languages and technologies is on its way.